canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-contract.md

 # Writing a Canvas contract

-On Canvas, every application’s backend is defined by an offchain contract (or "spec").
-A spec is a collection of models, routes, and actions:
+On Canvas, every application’s backend is uniquely defined by an offchain contract, a file like this:

 ```js
 const models = {